nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Listing upcoming dates : `upcoming`

-Lists openings which has events in the next N days.
+Lists openings which has events today or within the next `DAYS` days, sorting in order of the first keydate of each relevant opening in ascending order.

-Format: `upcoming N`
+Format: `upcoming DAYS`

-* Lists all openings which has events in the next N days.
+* Lists all openings which has events today or within the next `DAYS` days.
-* N **must be a positive integer** 1, 2, 3, …​
+* `DAYS` **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `upcoming 1` lists all openings with events happening in the next 1 day.
+* `upcoming 1` lists all openings with events happening in the next 1 day, ie. today or tomorrow.

 ![Upcoming](images/Upcoming.png)